swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/resources_for_online_workshops.md

 Official guidelines and recommendations by for teaching pilot-phase Carpentries workshops [can be found here on The Carpentries website](https://carpentries.org/online-workshop-recommendations/).

+[Discussions on Discourse](https://forum.carpentries.org/) by The Carpentries Instructor Trainer community.

 #### Resources by Community